Easy and quick homemade Pressure Cooker Spaghetti Bolognese, this delicious recipe is made all in one-pot, perfect for a busy weeknight!

 - Gather all the ingredients.

-- Put the vegetables m in the food processor and pulse a few times until desired consistency is reached.
-If a few pieces are too large, do not continue with food processor to get them chopped as you will over-chop the rest.
-Just mince those remaining pieces by hand.
+- Put the vegetables in the food processor and pulse a few times until minced.
+(If you don’t have a food processor, simply mince them by hand.)
+If a few pieces are too large, mince those remaining pieces by hand; do not continue with the food processor as you will overprocess the rest.
 Set aside.

-- Mince the garlic.
-Brush off any dirt and debris from mushrooms and slice them.
-Alternatively, you can lightly rinse the mushrooms with cool water and pat dry with paper towels, but do not soak the mushrooms (they absorb water like sponge).
+- Mince 2 cloves garlic.
+Brush off any dirt and debris from 6 button mushrooms and slice them.
+Alternatively, you can lightly rinse the mushrooms with cool water and pat them dry with paper towels, but do not soak them (they absorb water like a sponge).

-- Press the “Sauté” button on your Instant Pot (I use 6-QT Instant Pot) and heat 2 Tbsp olive oil.
+- Press the Sauté button on your Instant Pot (I use 6-QT Instant Pot) and heat 2 Tbsp extra virgin olive oil.

-- Add minced garlic and 1 bay leaf and stir until fragrant.
+- Add the minced garlic and 1 bay leaf and stir until fragrant.

-- Add the minced vegetables and sauté until onion is tender.
+- Add the minced vegetables and sauté until the onion is tender.

-- Add the meat and mix with the rest of ingredients in the pot.
+- Add 8 oz ground beef chuck and 4 oz ground pork to the pot.
+Sauté and mix the meat with the rest of the ingredients in the pot.

-- Add ¼ cup (60 ml) red wine and stir, scraping the juicy bits stuck to the bottom and side of the pot and evaporate the alcohol completely, about 5-7 minutes.
+- Add ¼ cup red wine and stir, scraping the juicy bits stuck to the bottom and sides of the pot and evaporate the alcohol completely, about 5–7 minutes.

-- Add sliced mushrooms, 2 tsp dried oregano, and 2 tsp dried basil on top.
+- Add the sliced mushrooms, 2 tsp dried oregano, and 2 tsp dried basil on top.

-- After de-pressurizing is completed, unlock the lid and add 1 Tbsp unsalted butter and freshly ground black pepper.
-Taste the spaghetti sauce, and if necessary, season with kosher salt (I added about 2 tsp here).
-If the sauce is too thin or “soupy” (moisture released from the ingredients), turn on “Saute” mode and reduce the sauce to the consistency you like (I did not need to do that).
+- After de-pressurizing is complete, unlock the lid and add 1 Tbsp unsalted butter and freshly ground black pepper.
+Taste the spaghetti sauce, and if necessary, season with up to 2 tsp Diamond Crystal kosher salt.
+If the sauce is too thin or soupy due to moisture released by the ingredients, turn on the Sauté mode and reduce the sauce to the desired consistency (I did not need to do that).

 - Finely mince fresh parsley.
 Serve the spaghetti sauce over the pasta.
-Sprinkle chopped parsley and grated parmesan cheese.
+Sprinkle with chopped parsley and grated Parmigiano-Reggiano or Parmesan cheese.
 Enjoy!

 To Store

 - You can keep the leftovers in an airtight container and store in the refrigerator for up to 3 days and in the freezer for a month.
-I recommend packing the sauce in individual portions so you can enjoy later on.
-It's great emergency food if you're really behind on prepping a meal.
-Thaw in the fridge overnight and re-heat in a pot over very low heat on the stovetop.
+I recommend packing the sauce in individual portions so you can easily enjoy it later on.
+It‘s great emergency food if you‘re really behind on prepping a meal.
+Thaw in the refrigerator overnight and reheat in a pot over very low heat on the stovetop.

 This is a great recipe for those doing BLW that the whole family can enjoy.
 My 9 month old looooved it and ate an incredible amount.
 We were in shock, first time for her to get seconds.